ansh111/jira-ai/README.md

-# jira-ai
+---
+license: apache-2.0
+title: Jira AI
+sdk: streamlit
+emoji: 🚀
+colorFrom: green
+colorTo: blue
-LLM model to help in Q &amp; A wrt jira issues fetched
+short_description: LLM to ask Q & A in jira using its detail
+---